fsr/python-lessons/_exercises/oo-prog.md

 ### Step 7

 Create a class inheriting from "D", called "DChild"[^super] that accepts another integer and stores it.
-Overload the `plus` method to return the sum of the two intergers.
+Overload the `plus` method to return the sum of the two integers.

 [^super]:
     You'll need to call the parent class constructor using `super().__init__(params)`.